Ars-Digitale/java-21-study-guide/docs/module-04/beyond-classes.md

 An **interface** in Java is a reference type that defines a contract of methods that a class agrees to implement.

-A java class may implement any number of interface through the `implements` keyword.
+A Java class may implement any number of interface through the `implements` keyword.

 An `interface` may in turn extend multiple interfaces using the `extends` keyword.